TypeDrop In or Glue Up

 You're making a beautiful upgrade to your ceiling and we're here to help protect that investment.
 We guarantee that your ceiling tiles will be free from manufacturing defects for a period of five years from the original date of purchase.

-This warranty covers material defects in the ceiling tile when used in a standard ceiling application.
+This warranty covers material defects in the ceiling tile when used in a standard ceiling application where temperatures do not exceed 120F.
 It does not cover labor, consequential or incidental damages.
+This warranty is not transferable and applies to the original purchaser only.
 Please note that painting the ceiling tile will void the warranty and may change some of its properties like its fire rating.

 We're Ready to Help

 Unlike a car, there is very little that can go wrong with these ceiling tiles.
 However, in the rare event that you do encounter a defect with your tiles, we're here and ready to help.
 Just give us a call and we'll work with you to identify the problem and, in case of defect, supply you with replacement tiles.

 We know that projects take a while, and sometimes plans change.
 That's why, we offer a great return policy on all non-custom products:

 For best results, make sure the temperature in the room is 60-80F and low humidity.